Actively Recruiting

 You will not qualify if you...

-• Significant cognitive, communication, or comprehension impairments.
+• Significant cognitive, communication, or comprehension impairment interfering with participation

-• Explicit refusal to participate.
+• Explicit refusal to participate

 AI-Screening